awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Licensing<a name="Oracle.Concepts.Licensing"></a>

 There are two licensing options available for Amazon RDS for Oracle: License Included and Bring Your Own License \(BYOL\)\.
-After you create an Oracle DB instance on Amazon RDS, you can change the licensing model by using the [AWS Management Console](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ModifyInstance.Oracle.html), the Amazon RDS API [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation, or the AWS CLI [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.
+After you create an Oracle DB instance on Amazon RDS, you can change the licensing model by modifying the DB instance\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### License Included<a name="Oracle.Concepts.Licensing.LicenseIncluded"></a>